+The Organization is a not-for-profit organization that is exempt from income taxes under Section 501(c) (3) of the Internal Revenue Code.
 The provisions included in accounting principles generally accepted in the United States of America provide consistent guidance for the accounting for uncertainty in income taxes recognized in an entity's financial statements and prescribe a threshold of "more likely than not" for recognition of tax positions taken or expected to be taken in a tax return.

-The Organization performed an evaluation of uncertain tax positions as of December 31, 2019 and 2018, and determined that there were no matters that would require recognition in the financial statements, or which may have any effect on its tax-exempt status.
+The Organization performed an evaluation of uncertain tax positions as of December 31, 2020 and 2019, and determined that there were no matters that would require recognition in the financial statements, or which may have any effect on its tax-exempt status.

-As of December 31, 2019, the statute of limitations for fiscal years 2016 through 2019 remains open with the U.S. Federal jurisdiction or the various states and local jurisdictions in which the Organization files tax returns.
+As of December 31, 2020, the statute of limitations for fiscal years 2017 through 2020 remains open with the U.S. Federal jurisdiction or the various states and local jurisdictions in which the Organization files tax returns.
 It is the Organization's policy to recognize interest and/or penalties related to uncertain tax positions, if any, in income tax expense.